MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 ![Illustration of traditional intranet contents and modern intranet contents](media/intranet-traditional-vs-modern.png)

 This intranet hub article provides guidance on how to plan and create your intranet in the modern, intelligent way.
 The Modern experience in SharePoint is designed to be compelling, flexible, and more performant.
 The [modern experience](https://docs.microsoft.com/en-us/sharepoint/guide-to-sharepoint-modern-experience) makes it easier for anyone to create beautiful, dynamic sites and pages that are accessible and mobile-ready.
-Modern SharePoint supports intelligent workplaces - those that leverage the collective knowledge of current users, share and collaborate fluidly, and engage audiences with targeted content and news.
+Modern SharePoint supports intelligent workplaces - those that leverage the collective knowledge of current users, share and collaborate easily, and engage audiences with targeted content and news.